ethereum/ethereum-org-website/src/content/developers/tutorials/getting-started-with-ethereum-using-infura/index.md

 Check out this article for [more information on getting started with Metamask](https://metamask.zendesk.com/hc/en-us/articles/360015489531-Getting-started-with-MetaMask)!

-Get some testnet [ETH using a faucet](https://faucet.paradigm.xyz/).
-This Paradigm MultiFaucet funds a wallet with ETH, [wETH](https://weth.io/), [DAI](https://makerdao.com/en/) and NFTs across 8 testnet networks, at once.
+Get some testnet ETH for Sepolia using: [Infura's Free Faucet](https://www.infura.io/faucet).

 **Setup your `.env` file in your project root directory:**